Last updated: February 20, 2021

 - Fuel - The main campus fuel station at Manor Rd and IH-35 (Bldg FC7) and the Pickle Research Campus fuel station (Bldg SV1) are open for fueling.
 See Fueling Options for University Fleet Vehicles for more information.

-- Automotive Shops - The university Automotive Shops are open.
+- Automotive Shops - Due to severe weather, university Automotive Shops are closed until further notice.

 Vending Machine Servicing